arnavgarg123/COMP90024-ClusterAndCloudComputing-Assignment2/README.md

 Map view to get some general statistics on location enabled tweets.

 ## Motivation
 Project was created to understand the corelation between Twitter and AURIN data.
 Twitter is a very rich source for raw data.
 We thought of processing this data to understand different aspects of life in Australian cities.
 We wanted to build a system which could compare some aspects of life between different cities.
-Hence we created 3 scenarios and focused on which aspects of these can we extract from twitter and compare with AURIN data.
+Hence, we created 3 scenarios and focused on which aspects of these can we extract from twitter and compare with AURIN data.

 ## Resources Used
 - Melbourne Research Cloud